Reject cynicism.

 BitterSweet Creative took on a rebranding project for Evidence Action.
 To celebrate the 10th anniversary of their organization, Evidence Action engaged BitterSweet to overhaul their visual brand.
 We updated their visual library with a new logo and color palette, plus messaging and web design/development.

-Tracking the success of your brand identity efforts is key for continuous improvement.
-Here are some tips and tools to help you measure your brand identity success.
+Tracking the success of your efforts is key for continuous improvement.
+Here are some tips and tools to help you measure impact.

 Monitor Brand Awareness